-Piranha has already demonstrated a broad range of weapon systems mounted on the platform to suit mission requirements: e.g. 12.7mm, 25mm, 30mm or low-recoil 105mm guns, including Rheinmetall Landsysteme weapon station with 12.7mm gun and Delco Systems 25mm and 30mm turrets.
+Weapons on board the fifth-generation PIRANHA wheeled utility vehicle PIRANHA has already demonstrated a broad range of weapon systems mounted on the platform to suit mission requirements, for example, 12.7mm, 25mm, 30mm or low-recoil 105mm guns, including Rheinmetall Landsysteme weapon station with a 12.7mm gun and Delco Systems 25mm and 30mm turrets.

-The Piranha V provides a greatly increased level of protection compared to the earlier Piranha variants.
-The improvements have benefited from direct experience of Piranha on operations in Iraq and Afghanistan.
+The PIRANHA 5 provides a greatly increased level of protection compared to the earlier PIRANHA variants.
+The improvements have benefited from direct experience of PIRANHA on operations in Iraq and Afghanistan.